 The programme consists of four modules plus a dissertation and an assessed research methodology component.
 Two compulsory modules are delivered in the Autumn semester in Paris at ULIP, and two elective modules taken from a range of options offered in Paris at ULIP and/or in London at Queen Mary University of London in the second semester.
 You can choose, therefore, between a split-site programme in Paris and London or a full year in Paris.

 Full-time study will be organised as follows*:

 Students may complete all of these modules in Paris at ULIP, with short visits to London, or may choose to spend semester 2 in London and complete some modules in London at Queen Mary’s on Mile End Campus.

 Teaching will take place in Paris at the University of London Institute in Paris.
 Students must complete the following two compulsory modules:

-Encountering the City: Historical Enquiry in Action (30 credits)
+Encountering the City: Historical enquiry in Action (30 credits)

-Paris and the Nineteenth Century (30 credits)
+Paris in the Nineteenth-Century Imaginary (30 credits)